cpressey/LCF-style-ND/README.md

-I would guess the resulting system would be fairly trivial for propositional logic, but would start to resemble dependent types (which is what is more conventionally used for theorem provers) if one were to upgrade to first-order logic.
+I would guess the resulting system would be fairly trivial for propositional logic, but would start to resemble dependent types (which is what is more conventionally used for theorem provers) if one were to upgrade to first-order predicate logic.

 The other observation is that our program which expresses and checks a proof has a simple structure: a tree of function applications.
-There is a straightforward way of "refactoring" such a program into a data structure: [defunctionalization][].
+There is a straightforward way of "refactoring" such a program into a data structure: [defunctionalization][] (Wikipedia).
+(And actually, since none of our proof-producing functions are higher-order functions, defunctionalizing them is trivial.)

 In this way, the proof could be expressed as "plain old data" (think JSON) and "interpreted" by the program.
 In this case,